|Statistics and Files|

-This walk is a tough undertaking from Wythburn near Thirlmere to seven of Wainwrights Lakeland Fells which could be eight with a short detour north to Helvellyn.
-The first three miles is the toughest, a continuous climb to Nethermost Pike but once that is done only short hauls to Seat Sandal and Fairfield remain.
+Summary: This twelve mile walk is a tough undertaking.
+Starting from Wythburn near Thirlmere the route takes us to seven of Alfred Wainwrights Lakeland Fells.
+This could have been eight with a short detour north to Helvellyn but as I had been on Helvellyn recently we chose not to detour.
+The first three miles is the toughest, a continuous climb from Wythburn to Nethermost Pike but once that is done only short hauls to Seat Sandal and Fairfield remain.
 The rest of the walk is a high level Lakeland ridge spectacular.

 This was not the best of days to be taking a walk to the high fells of Cumbria.
 Despite promises of good weather later in the day we were starting early; we being me, John Lister, Joanne Lister and John Deasey.
 John Lister and wife Joanne were laden with backpacks carrying the full weight they would be carrying to Patagonia the following week.
 John Deasey and I were with much lighter loads.
 The early start?.. it was Friday and none of us fancied journeys home too late in the day in competition with Friday afternoon commuters.
 Anyway, off we went into a drizzly start to the walk full of expectation that the forecasters had it right and we would be bathed in sunshine by lunch.
 Immediately into a significant climb we had shelter in the small Wythburn Forest for the first half mile before we emerged onto the open fells by Comb Gill.
 We climbed steadily on, there was not much to stop for, apart from the immediate local views all we could see was cloud.